AlumUSydNA/website/index.md

 {% capture left_box %}
 We’re pleased to report that:

-*  The [proposed
+*  <sub>The [proposed
    amendments](assets/downloads/suguna-bylaws-amendments-2025-04-06.pdf)
-   to the SUGUNA Bylaws are now official.
+   to the SUGUNA Bylaws are now official.  </sub>

-*  The Board of Directors have been elected with staggered terms ending in 2026 and 2027.
-See [Board of Directors](#board-of-directors) below.
+*  <sub>The Board of Directors have been elected with staggered terms ending in 2026 and 2027.
+See [Board of Directors](#board-of-directors) below.</sub>

-*  We welcome Alex Lancaster, as the new President of SUGUNA, upon Richard Southby stepping down to become President Emeritus.
+*  <sub>We welcome Alex Lancaster, as the new President of SUGUNA, upon Richard Southby stepping down to become President Emeritus.</sub>

-*  A follow-up virtual networking event is scheduled for Monday, Sept 15th, from 8-9 PM ET.
-Details will be forthcoming.
+*  <sub>A follow-up virtual networking event is scheduled for Monday, Sept 15th, from 8-9 PM ET.
+Members will receive details soon via our mailing list, you can also [join SUGUNA](#join-suguna) if you are not yet a member.</sub>

 {% endcapture %}
 {{ left_box | markdownify }}